fedi-e2ee/public-key-directory-specification/Specification.md

 [DHKEM(X25519, HKDF-SHA256) with HKDF-SHA256 and ChaCha20Poly1305](https://www.rfc-editor.org/rfc/rfc9180.html#name-dhkemx25519-hkdf-sha256-hkdf)
 cipher suite.

-### Encrypting Message Attributes to Enable Crypto-Shredding
+### Encrypting Message Attributes to Enable Crypto Shredding

 The goal of attribute encryption is compliance, not security, but we still consider it important to use a committing authenticated encryption mode to ensure a backdoor is not possible through an Invisible Salamanders style attack.